-(e.g. dormitories or facilities for social enterprise initiatives), so you may well want to analyze this possibility.
-A real-time, interactive financial model (CI #6) can be extraordinarily useful at this stage, allowing management and board to test and visualize consequences for a variety of scenarios.
+Borrowing may seem a much more palatable option if the project offers significant revenue-generating potential (e.g. dormitories or facilities to be shared with non-tuition revenue programs), so you will want to analyze this possibility.
+A real-time, interactive financial model can be extraordinarily useful at this stage, allowing management and board to test and visualize consequences for a variety of scenarios.

 In addition to financial capacity, you will also have to ascertain whether you have the available real estate.
 If you have an existing master plan, this may be a simple question that has already been examined.
 If you do not have a master plan, you should consider whether you can afford to work without one.
+(See the sidebar, Master Planning.)